agencik007/beer-catalog-frontend/README.md

 - comments
 - rating system
 - admin panel
-- pagination
 - searching
 - editing beers

 Right now you can:
 - see all beers added by registered users
-- create your own account secured by password hashing in the MongoDB database
+- create your own account stored in MongoDB database and secured by password hashing
-- log in and create, delete your own beer
+- create, delete your favourite bear
+- use pagination

 # Configuration
 To run this project on your computer you need to follow these steps: